Spread offense: Spread option

 The 2007 Florida Gators running Urban Meyer's spread option.

 The spread option is a shotgun-based variant of the classic option attack that was prevalent in football well into the 1990s, and often includes option plays adapted from the veer offense and triple option.
-Notable users of this offense include Brent Venables' Oklahoma Sooners, Mike Norvell’s Florida State Seminoles, Rich Rodriguez’s West Virginia Mountaineers, Scott Frost’s UCF Knights, Sherrone Moore’s Michigan Wolverines and Scott Satterfield's Cincinnati Bearcats.
+Notable users of this offense include Brent Venables' Oklahoma Sooners, Mike Norvell’s Florida State Seminoles, Rich Rodriguez’s West Virginia Mountaineers, Scott Frost’s UCF Knights, Kyle Whittingham’’s Michigan Wolverines and Scott Satterfield's Cincinnati Bearcats.

 The spread option is a run-first scheme that requires a quarterback that is comfortable carrying the ball, a mobile offensive line that can effectively pull and trap, and receivers that can hold their blocks.
 Its essence is misdirection.
 Because it operates from the shotgun, its triple option usually consists of a slot receiver, a tailback, and a dual-threat quarterback.

 One of the primary plays in the spread option is the zone read, invented and made popular by Rich Rodriguez.
 The quarterback must be able to read the defensive end and determine whether he is collapsing down the line or playing up-field containment in order to determine the proper play to make with the ball.

 A key component of the spread option is that the running threat posed by the quarterback forces a defensive lineman or linebacker to "freeze" in order to plug the running lane; this has the effect of blocking the target player without needing to put a body on him.